AKloc/BookNotes/Speed Reading.md

 - IN GENERAL: It's all in the eyes and using more out of your peripheral vision.
 	- STRATEGY 1: Focus on spaces instead of individual words.
 	- STRATEGY 2: Focus on chunks 6-7 words apart.
 This seems to work well for me.
 For each line, start about 20% of the way in, then jump to 80%, then go to the next line.
 	- Make sure you're not "reading aloud" in your head.
-It slows you down.
+It slows you way down.
 	- Don't stop.
 Keep going.
 The brain will generally catch up.
 	- It's OK to slow down depending on content.
+- Advanced speed:
+	- All about increasing periphery even more - ideally, you'd look down the middle of the page and just move your eyes vertically rather than side to side.
+	- Do eye exercises (there are five listed)

 **What can I do with this?**